Revenue Operations (RevOps) Blog | RevPartners

 How to Smash It for Good

 • Establish a single, standardized data model—one set of definitions, one undeniable source of truth.
 No more conflicting reports, no more guesswork.
 But what exactly is a data model?
 Glad you asked.
-Meet The BowTie Model.
+Meet The Revenue Performance Model.

 • Use RevOps processes to keep data clean, enforce rules, and stop teams from making their own versions of reality.